Anjaneyasana: Etymology and origins

 The name Anjaneya is a matronymic for Hanuman, whose mother's name is Anjani.
 Hanuman is a central figure in the epic Rāmāyaṇa, and an important Iṣṭa-devatā in devotional worship.

 Like many standing asanas, Anjaneyasana was unknown in medieval hatha yoga, and was brought into modern yoga in the 20th century from Indian martial arts.
 It is used in schools of modern yoga such as Sivananda Yoga.
-It is included as one of the asanas in Ashtanga Vinyasa Yoga's type 1 Surya Namaskar sequence.
+It is included as one of the asanas in Ashtanga (vinyasa) yoga's type 1 Surya Namaskar sequence.

 Description

 The asana is entered from a lunge, with the back knee lowered to the ground, the back arched and the arms raised and stretched over the head.
-The toes of the back foot are pointed back in styles such as Ashtanga Vinyasa Yoga and other styles, the top of the foot on the floor, though in other styles such as Sivananda Yoga the toes are tucked under.
+The toes of the back foot are pointed back in styles such as Ashtanga Yoga and other styles, the top of the foot on the floor, though in other styles such as Sivananda Yoga the toes are tucked under.
 The front foot remains in standing position, the hips lowered close to the front foot and the front knee fully bent and pointing forwards.
 In the full asana, the rear foot is lifted and grasped with both hands, the elbows pointing up.